 Here in New York I teach informally to beginners interested in learning more about Buddhism.

 Q: It sounds like you are really busy.
 Do you have any extra curricular activities?

 Soken: I write and publish articles every now and then on poetry and Buddhism.
 Most of this writing revolves around the theme of the poet as a kind of secular priest.

 Q: People really seem to enjoy talking to you.
 What’s that about?

 Soken: Oh, I love people.
-I mean, I’m endlessly fascinated by people.
+I mean, I’m endlessly fascinated by people and their stories.
 I care about them, and I understand a lot about myself by talking to others.
 Relating to people is how we get to know ourselves.
 Everyone has something to offer and I think that I see all my clients as teachers.
 So I ask a lot of questions and I’m genuinely interested in their lives, their struggles, perspectives, how they think, and what they have to say.
 We can help each other quite a bit by listening and sharing with each other.
 I enjoy that.

 Okay, thank you very much, that concludes our interview!